-56. In the search to discover the agents that cause mad cow disease, scrapie in sheep, and CJD and kuru in humans, diseased brain tissues were passed through a fine filter to remove bacteria.
+Section: 02.08 Topic: Nucleic Acids 56.
+In the search to discover the agents that cause mad cow disease, scrapie in sheep, and CJD and kuru in humans, diseased brain tissues were passed through a fine filter to remove bacteria.
 The filtrate was still infectious, indicating that something smaller than bacteria, either viruses or organic molecules, must be the causative agent.
-If a virus were responsible for these brain diseases, then the infectious agent would contain either RNA or DNA.
+If a virus was responsible for these brain diseases, then the infectious agent would contain either RNA or DNA.
 Other possibilities were that the agent was a carbohydrate, fat, or protein.
 Tissue filtrates were treated with agents that destroyed just one of these chemicals and then injected into a healthy animal, with the results as follows.
 What is the infectious agent?

-- Amylase digests carbohydrates; tissue filtrate still infects healthy test animal. - •Lipase digests fats; tissue filtrate still infects healthy test animal. - •Formaldehyde and/or heat denatures DNA and RNA; tissue filtrate still infects healthy test animal. - •Trypsin digests protein; tissue filtrate does not infect healthy test animal.
+- •Amylase digests carbohydrates; tissue filtrate still infects healthy test animal. - •Lipase digests fats; tissue filtrate still infects healthy test animal. - •Formaldehyde and/or heat denatures DNA and RNA; tissue filtrate still infects healthy test animal. - •Trypsin digests protein; tissue filtrate does not infect healthy test animal. - A. carbohydrate - B. fat - C. protein - D. DNA or RNA - E. Could be carbohydrate, fat, or DNA or RNA but not protein.

-A. carbohydrate

-B. fat

-C. protein

-D. DNA or RNA

-E. Could be carbohydrate, fat, or DNA or RNA but not protein.

-CJD, kuru, mad cow disease, and scrapie are caused by prions--infectious proteins.
+CJD, kuru, mad cow disease, and scrapie are caused by prions-infectious proteins.
 This was supported by the finding that only trypsin, which digests proteins, was able to deactivate the infectious agent.